GDQuest/website/content/docs/godot-steering-ai-framework/reference/classes/GSAIKinematicBody2DAgent.md

 +++
-title = "GSTKinematicBodyAgent"
+title = "GSAIKinematicBody2DAgent"
-description = "A specialized steering agent that updates itself every frame so the user does\n not have to using a KinematicBody" author = "razoric" date = "2020-02-07" aliases = ["/docs/godot-steering-toolkit/reference/classes/gstkinematicbodyagent/"]
+description = "A specialized steering agent that updates itself every frame so the user does\n not have to using a KinematicBody2D" author = "razoric" date = "2020-02-11"
 +++

 <!-- Auto-generated from JSON by GDScript docs maker.
 Do not edit this document directly. -->

-**Extends:** GSTSpecializedAgent
+**Extends:** GSAISpecializedAgent

 ## Description ##

-A specialized steering agent that updates itself every frame so the user does not have to using a KinematicBody
+A specialized steering agent that updates itself every frame so the user does not have to using a KinematicBody2D

 ## Properties ##

 Type | Name
  --- | ---
-KinematicBody | body
+KinematicBody2D | body
 int | movement_type

 ## Methods ##

 Type | Name
  --- | ---
-void | func _apply_steering(acceleration: GSTTargetAcceleration, delta: float) -> void
+void | func _apply_steering(acceleration: GSAITargetAcceleration, delta: float) -> void

 ## Enumerations ##